ChilliCream/workshops/crypto-maui/docs/docs/03-MAUI/01-preparations.md

 Install [Visual Studio 2022 for Mac Preview](https://visualstudio.microsoft.com/vs/)

 :::caution
-Visual Studio for Mac 2022 Preview v17.4 (or higher) is required
+Visual Studio for Mac 2022 Preview v17.5 (or higher) is required

-As of today (26 September 2022), only the **Preview** version of Visual Studio for Mac currently supports .NET MAUI
+As of today (16 November 2022), only the **Preview** version of Visual Studio for Mac currently supports .NET MAUI
 :::

 ## 2. Verify Installation